airyhq/airy/docs/docs/api/endpoints/cluster.md

 sidebar_label: Cluster
 ---

-The `cluster.*` API is about controlling the general configuration of the `Airy Core` Cluster, which is independent of the individual components.
-Currently the only supported argument is
+The `cluster.*` API controls the system-wide configuration of the `Airy` Cluster, which is independent of the individual components.

 ## Update

 Update the configuration of a list of components.

-`POST /components.update`
+`POST /cluster.update`

 **Sample request**